Skip to main content

 Editing Rubrics

-• Using browser back/forward buttons triggers a warning
+• Using browser back/forward buttons

 If you’re working on rubrics across multiple tabs, only the currently visible tab will manage the unsaved changes warning to avoid false alerts.